 Hi!
 My name is Amanda and I am a former teacher, a current stay-at-home mom and a writer.
-I’ve taught Kindergarten, middle school English/Literature and technology for grades 3-8.
+I’ve taught Kindergarten, middle school English/Literature and technology for grades 2-8.
 I love to blog and write all sorts of things.
-I love bring crafty, DIY projects and cooking.
+Being crafty, completing DIY projects and cooking help me pass the days with my kiddos.
 I miss hiking, cycling, softball and hockey, but my kids won’t be little forever!

 A little background on how I got here….